 “The night I got into a fight with Eddie, oh, God.
 When Eddie snapped, he flicked a switch.
 And that’s the problem.
 When Eddie got mad, you couldn’t change his mind.
 He was going to get pissed, he was going to cut a promo on you, and he would tell you like it is.

-“This is is like the fifth time he had confronted me in the past month so I shoved him.
+“This is like the fifth time he had confronted me in the past month, so I shoved him.
 I just wanted to see what he would do.
 And he didn’t do anything, so I shoved him again and he double-legs me.
-He could have sucker punched me but he double-legged me!
+He could have sucker-punched me, but he double-legged me!
 I thought, ‘He did not just double-leg an Olympic gold medalist!’ (laughs)

-After the two men were separated by Big Show, Kurt wanted to make amends right away, but Eddie wasn’t ready.
+After Big Show separated the two men, Kurt wanted to make amends right away, but Eddie wasn’t ready.

 “Eddie and I were brothers,” Angle admits.
-“My brother Eric and I, we fought all the time so I didn’t mind.
+“My brother Eric and I, we fought all the time, so I didn’t mind.
 I knew Eddie was very much like my brother Eric.
-He had a temper and he was going to let it fly every once in a while and we would get over it.
+He had a temper, and he was going to let it fly every once in a while, and we would get over it.
 And we did.
-Eddie got mad at me a million times but knowing he was just like my brother, Eric, okay we can forgive each other the next day and move on, but the whole, ‘I’m not ready yet, it really got to me, man!
+Eddie got mad at me a million times, but knowing he was just like my brother, Eric, okay, we can forgive each other the next day and move on, but the whole, ‘I’m not ready yet, it got to me, man!
 I wanted to kick his butt!” (laughs)

-Bruce Prichard, who was a witness to the two of them going at it in the back, had this to say about their fight on an episode of Something To Wrestle.
+Bruce Prichard was witness to the two of them going at it in the back.
+He had this to say about what he saw on an episode of Something To Wrestle.

 When it comes to brothers, a wise unknown author once said, “They’re not fighting, they’re just expressing their love for each other through a bit of physical violence!”
 The same could easily be applied here with this story.